Template Basics in Microsoft Word

 template, but are not normally transferred into the document.
 (Documents

-cannot hold Autotext entries but can have macros and toolbars.)
+cannot hold Autotext/Building Blocks entries but can hold macros, keyboard shortcuts, and toolbars/QAT

 |